aiguy804/pyterm/readme.md

 ---

-curently I am working on nano.py a text edditor based on the [gnu nano project](https://www.nano-editor.org) which is a preinstalled text editor in some linux distros
+curently I am working on nano.py a text edditor based loosly on the [gnu nano project](https://www.nano-editor.org) which is a preinstalled text editor in some linux distros

 ---